Godley/feed-downloader/CONTRIBUTING.md

 ## How do I develop?
 ### Get yourself a task!
 The very first thing you should do is speak to the project coordinator to discuss exactly which feature or fix you want to work on.
-Danny can be contacted by emailing [danny@csblogs.com](mailto:danny@csblogs.com), but an even better way to get in touch is to join the Slack group by hitting the slack button in the README of this repository.
+Danny can be contacted by emailing [danny@csblogs.com](mailto:danny@csblogs.com), but an even better way to get in touch is to join the Slack group by clocking the slack button in the README of this repository.

-If an item in the issue tracker has a `myfirstpr` label on it and no one has commented to claim it then you can start work on it, wihtout having to contact anyone, once you've commented to say you're claiming it.
+If an item in the issue tracker has a `myfirstpr` label on it and no one has commented to claim it then you can start work on it, without having to contact anyone, once you've commented to say you're claiming it.

 ### Fork the code
-Hit the fork button in the top right hand corner of this repositories page on Github.
+Click the fork button in the top right hand corner of this repositories page on Github.
 Forking makes your own personal copy of the code under your name.
 Clone this new repo to your PC/Mac.

 ### Branch
 Now you have the repository on your device you should make a branch name that accurately portrays the unit of work you are doing.
 Branch names should follow the [WP Calypso](https://github.com/Automattic/wp-calypso/blob/master/docs/git-workflow.md) naming conventions: